Representative Cases California Employment and Civil Rights Law

 Los Angeles Employment Law Firm of Allred, Maroko & Goldberg

-Allred, Maroko & Goldberg is a nationally recognized employment law firm with more than 30 years of experience.
+Allred, Maroko & Goldberg is a nationally recognized employment law firm with 38 years of experience.
 Since our founding, we have been focused and committed to protecting the civil rights of California employees and private citizens, regardless of their public stature.
 We are proud of the very real difference we have made in the lives of people throughout these years.

 We believe the best method for effecting social change after experiencing harassment or discrimination is to expose the violation and inflict real, financial damages on the offender.
 This is often the only way to ensure that the offense is corrected and never repeated.
 Our client policy has been instrumental in changing both public policy and public perception.